Privacy notice and how patient information is used

 - Major incidents: Your data may be shared within government for emergency response or recovery purposes unless to do so involves disproportionate effort.

 - Radiology services: We provide Radiology services on a twenty four hour basis.
-In order to do this effectively, we have a contract with Radiology Reporting Online Limited (RRO) which has radiology reporting centres within the UK and Australia.
+In order to do this effectively, we have a contract with Everlight Radiology, which has radiology reporting centres within the UK and Worldwide.
 RRO support the Trust’s imaging department during peak and out of hours periods.
-Patient information, required for diagnosis is sent to RRO’s reporting centres in the UK or Australia.
+Patient information required for diagnosis is sent to RRO’s reporting centres in the UK and Worldwide.